-In this edition of the student loan plan, we take a look managing student loans during residency.
-For many medical professionals this is a tricky time.
+In this edition of the student loan plan, we take a look at managing student loans during residency.
+For many medical professionals, this is a tricky time.
 Student loans are large and in repayment, but the income is barely sufficient to keep up.

 The average salary for someone in their residency is between $50,000 and $60,000.
 Living on this salary and keeping up with well over six figures of student debt is a huge challenge.
 Fortunately, there are resources available, through the government and the private sector, that make keeping up manageable.

 These are the easy ones to address.
 With repayment options based upon your income, such as PAYE, IBR, and REPAYE, monthly bills drop from thousands to a couple of hundred dollars.

 Perhaps the best part about the income-driven plans is that they qualify for public service student loan forgiveness.
 If you end up practicing at a non-profit hospital or as a government employee, you will be eligible to have your loans forgiven after ten years of certified payments.